-Lasergene 17.3 supports two workflows for de novo assembly of PacBio HiFi, PacBio CLR or Oxford Nanopore reads: De novo assembly and De novo assembly and polishing.
+Lasergene Genomics supports both reference-guided and de novo assembly of PacBio HiFi, PacBio CLR or Oxford Nanopore Technologies (ONT) reads.
+The two de novo workflows include De novo assembly and De novo assembly and polishing.
 The former only requires data from a single sequencing platform and is the one we will be discussing in this post.
 In this workflow, reads are assembled in SeqMan NGen, while SeqMan Ultra is used to view, analyze and edit the finished assemblies.

 How could I benefit from this workflow?